-Female kangaroos can determine the sex of their offspring.
-They can even delay gestation when environmental factors are likely to diminish the chance of young surviving.
+Female kangaroos can determine the sex of their offspring and even delay gestation when environmental factors are likely to diminish the chance of their young surviving.

 Amazing Facts About the Kangaroo